hesbonangwenyi606/Laravel-REST-API/README.md

 2. Bonus (Optional)
 Docker setup for easy local environment setup Pagination for listing products
-Unit or feature tests for API endpoints
+Unit or feature tests for API e

 Setup Instructions
 1. Clone the Repository